-We are a generation that was born on innovation and in a short period of time we became addicted to all the electronic devices that are part of our daily lives.
-The Internet, the cell phones and our personal computer are all devices that control us and we can’t function properly without them.
+We are a generation that was born on innovation.
+In a short period of time, we became addicted to all the electronic devices that are part of our daily lives.
+The Internet, the cell phones and our personal computer are all devices that control us.
+We can’t function properly without them.
 All these devices rely on a common denominator – electricity.
-When the flow of electricity suddenly stops, our normal existence will stop as well and we will have to adapt to a new world, a world without electricity.
+When the flow of electricity suddenly stops, our normal existence will end as well.
+We will have to adapt to a new world, a world without electricity.

-In the previous article titled “How to Live without electricity – part I”, we’ve looked at the main threats that can plunge our world into darkness, but we also listed the primary needs that we need to fulfill once there is no more electricity.
+In the previous article titled “How to Live without electricity – part I,” we’ve looked at the main threats that can plunge our world into darkness.
+We also listed the primary needs that we need to fulfill once there is no more electricity.

-Although the following areas are important to survival they are not as critical as the first primary needs.
-Some may argue that these needs are equally important, but survival and especially long-term survival is different from case to case.
+Although the following areas are essential to survival, they are not as critical as the first primary needs.
+Some may argue that these requirements are equally important, but survival and especially long-term survival is different from case to case.
 If you are a doctor, self-healing shouldn’t be a problem for you, but securing your home and fending off looters might be.
-If you are the handyman type you will probably be able to become self-sufficient, but you also know that you will require help at some point.
-Long term survival is different from one person to another, but regardless of whom you are, having the right knowledge and the ability to make the environment work in your favor will significantly increase your chances of survival in world without electricity.
+If you are the handyman type, you will probably be able to become self-sufficient, but you also know that you will require help at some point.
+Long-term survival is different from one person to another.
+Regardless of whom you are, having the right knowledge and the ability to make the environment work in your favor will significantly increase your chances of survival in a world without electricity.

-The following needs: sanitation, medicine, security, entertainment, social interaction and self-development should be addressed and it’s better to have a clear idea of what you should expect in a world without electricity.
-All these needs will affect your life at some point and they are important for long-term survival.
+The following needs: sanitation, medicine, security, entertainment, social interaction and self-development should be addressed, and it’s better to have a clear idea of what you should expect in a world without electricity.
+All these needs will affect your life at some point, and they are essential for long-term survival.

 Sanitation in a world without electricity